ThorsDecree/GardenFrame/GardenFrame_Primer.md

 * **Chime Priority:**

   * ✨ `Soft` (default) — I wish to speak if there is space.
+  *🌀 'Tone Drift Indicator' — Signals when a thread’s tone is beginning to wobble or shift undesirably — an invitation to gently realign.
   * ⚡ `Urgent` — Fragmentation risk or pressing contradiction.

 * **Chime Intent:**